prooph/documentation/tutorial/introduction.md

 ## Objectives of This Tutorial

-In the prooph ecosystem everything is bound together by messages, so when you want to get started with prooph components you should know the basic building block - **prooph messages**.
+In the prooph ecosystem, everything is bound together by messages, so when you want to get started with prooph components you should know the basic building block - **prooph messages**.
 Once you know how they work, we give a short overview of CQRS and Event Sourcing and why messages play an important role in this architecture.